10 Things You Didn't Realize Were Invented in the 1970s

 Universal Product Code (UPC), 1974

-In 1949, while sitting on a beach in Miami, a spurt of inspiration hit inventor Norman Joseph Woodland.
+While sitting on a Miami beach in 1949, a spurt of inspiration hit inventor Norman Joseph Woodland.
 He drew in the sand an outline of what would today become one of the most effective retail inventions of all time -- the UPC, otherwise known as the barcode.
 Inspired by Morse Code, which he learned in the Boy Scouts, Woodland patented his idea in 1952.

 Post-It Note, 1974